 Truly Tax Free is Paradise

-Chiang Mai may seem like a sleepy city on the outside – and to the initiated, it remain that way.
-However – Chiang Mai has tremendous opportunity as an outsourcing hub, software development shop, or almost any location independent business that can benefit from low costs, no tax, and great employees.
+Chiang Mai may seem like a sleepy city on the outside – and to the initiated, it remains that way.
+However – Chiang Mai has a tremendous opportunity as an outsourcing hub, software development shop, or almost any location independent business that can benefit from low costs, no tax, and great employees.